 How to Comfortably and Efficiently Plan your Restaurant Furniture

 Are you trying to make a seating plan for your dining area and have no idea where to start?
-Or maybe you are thinking of moving or expanding to fit more quests at a time.
+Or maybe you are thinking of moving or expanding to fit more guests at a time.
 Before you go ahead, are you sure that you’ve maximized your dining space?

 Which Glass Represents your Dining Space?